The Presidential Oath of Office

 - The inauguration of Martin Van Buren in 1837 marked the first time both the incumbent and president-elect rode together to the Capitol for the inaugural ceremony.

-- In 1853 Franklin Pierce affirmed his oath, instead of swearing it.
-He also chose not to kiss the Bible, but to place his hand on it instead.
+- In 1853 Franklin Pierce affirmed his oath, with his hand placed on the Bible, instead of swearing it.

 - Because inauguration day was a Sunday in 1877, Rutherford Hayes was sworn in before the actual inauguration day, and for the first time, a president swore the oath privately in the White House on Saturday.
 He then swore the oath in public that Monday.